Mellanox/libvma/README.txt

 VMA_CQ_AIM_INTERVAL_MSEC
 Frequency of interrupt moderation adaptation.
-Intervall in milli-seconds between adaptation attempts.
+Interval in milliseconds between adaptation attempts.
 Use value of 0 to disable adaptive interrupt moderation.
 Default value is 250